-How to Choose the Right Sports Mouth Guard for Braces
+How to Choose the Best Mouth Guard for Braces

-Therecommends mouth guards that allow players to breathe, speak, and drink comfortably.
-However, many generic braces mouth guards are rubbery and bulky, which can trigger your child’s gag reflex.
-When your child is trying to focus on playing their best game, you want to make sure they’re not distracted by an ill-fitting mouth guard.
-“One size fits all” mouth guards are also too loose to offer any real protection to your child’s teeth and braces.
+When your child is trying to focus on playing their best game, you want to make sure they’re not distracted by an ill-fitting sports mouth guard.
+The American Dental Association recommends mouth guards that allow players to breathe, speak, and drink comfortably.
+Yet, many generic mouth guards are rubbery and bulky, which can trigger your child’s gag reflex.
+“One-size-fits-all” mouth guards are also too loose to offer any real protection to your child’s teeth and braces.